-Do not attempt to light this appliance, or depress the igniter button, if you suspect flammable vapor have accumulated inside or outside the appliance.
+Turn the gas control valve OFF and do not operate this appliance if you suspect flammable vapors have accumulated inside or outside the appliance.
 Immediately call a qualified person to inspect the appliance.
 Water heaters subjected to a flammable vapors incident will show a discoloration on the flame arrestor and require replacement of the entire water heater.
 Improper installation or an inadequate air supply can also cause the FVIR system to disable the water heater.